MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/gestures/tap.md

 ms.date: 01/21/2016
 ---

-# Adding a Tap Gesture Gesture Recognizer
+# Adding a tap gesture recognizer

 _The tap gesture is used for tap detection and is implemented with the TapGestureRecognizer class._

-## Overview

 To make a user interface element clickable with the tap gesture, create a [`TapGestureRecognizer`](xref:Xamarin.Forms.TapGestureRecognizer) instance, handle the [`Tapped`](xref:Xamarin.Forms.TapGestureRecognizer.Tapped) event and add the new gesture recognizer to the [`GestureRecognizers`](xref:Xamarin.Forms.View.GestureRecognizers) collection on the user interface element.
 The following code example shows a `TapGestureRecognizer` attached to an [`Image`](xref:Xamarin.Forms.Image) element: